CDCgov/CohGenT-Synthetic-FHIR-Record-Generator-Backend/docs/userguide.md

 All patient Demographics have preset default settings to mimic US census and OMB distributions.
 To make changes, select "Customize Patient Demographics".
 The Demographics Summary will automatically update based on any changes made.
 Once you are satisfied with patient demographics as shown in the Demographics Summary, select "Next" or navigate to the next step in the left-hand navigation pane.

 - **Mask Patient Names**
+  - **Description:** Option to mask patient names within the synthetic cohort.
+If masked, patients will be listed as "masked" in place of synthetic names.
   - **Type:** Checkbox
   - **FHIRPath:** Patient.name
-  - **Description:** Option to mask patient names within the synthetic cohort.
-If masked, patients will be listed as "masked" in place of synthetic names.
   - **Required:** No
   - **Default Behavior:** Names NOT Masked

 - **Age At Diagnosis**
+  - **Description:** The age of the patient at the time of the primary diagnosis.
   - **Type:** Range
   - **FHIRPath:** Patient.Name
-  - **Description:** The age of the patient at the time of the primary condition.
   - **Required:** Yes, has defaults
   - **Default Behavior:** 18-65

 - **Sex Distribution**
+  - **Description:** Distribution of gender within the cohort
   - **Type:** Distribution
   - **FHIRPath:** Patient.gender
-  - **Description:** Distribution of gender within the cohort
   - **Required:** Yes, has defaults
   - **Default Behavior:** Male: 50%, Female: 50%, Unknown: 0%

 - **Geographic Location**
+  - **Description:** State, City, Line (Street), Zip Code, and Country of the patient's home address
   - **Type:** Location
   - **FHIRPath:** Patient.address
-  - **Description:** State, City, Line (Street), Zip Code, and Country of the patient's home address
   - **Required:** No
   - **Default Behavior:**
     - State - If none provided, randomized